darglein/saiga/README.md

 ## License

-SAIGA is licensed under the 3-clause BSD License
+SAIGA is licensed under the MIT License.
+See LICENSE file for more information.